metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Set-WinRMClient.md

 ### -Protocol

-Specifies protocol to HTTP, HTTPS or any.
+Specifies protocol to HTTP, HTTPS or Default.
-By default only HTTPS is configured.
+The default value is "Default" which configures client for both HTTP and HTTPS.

 ```yaml
 Type: System.String